jet/dotnet-templates/README.md

         ..
 ```

-Instead, let each `module <Aggregate>` maintain its own version of each type that will be used in an event _within its `module Events`_.
+Instead, let each `module <Aggregate>` define independent types _within its `module Events`_.

-The `decide` function can map from an input type if desired.
+The `decide` function can map from an common _input_ type if desired.
 The important thing is that the Aggregate will need to be able to roundtrip its types in perpetuity, and having to disentangle the overlaps between types shared across multiple Aggregates is simply never worth it.

 <a name="do-id-type"></a>
 ### ✅ DO have global strongly typed ids

-While [sharing the actual types is a no-no](#global-dont-share-types), having common id types, and using those for references across streams is valid.
+While [sharing the actual types is a no-no](#global-dont-share-types), having common id types, and using those for references across streams is reasonable.

 It's extremely valuable for these to be strongly typed.